DRoPack/mkdocs-notebook/docs/markdown/mkdocs-setup.md

 # MkDocs

 `MkDocs` is a static site generator that provides a simplistic way for generating documentation written in `markdown`. `MkDocs` alone has a rich feature set of plugins and themes that will handle your documentation needs.
 However, the user community has contributed vastly to this project and added additional packages that can be installed to improve upon `MkDocs`.
-One of most highly used packages is `MkDocs Material`.
+One of the most highly used packages is `Material for MkDocs`.

 ## Python Install